FrameworkComputer/linux-docs/usb-events/readme.md

-This USB Event Logger script is designed to collect, organize, and summarize USB-related events from your system logs.
+# USB Event Logger script

+This is designed to collect, organize, and summarize USB-related events from your system logs.
 Here's an overview of its main functions:

 - Log Collection: It uses the journalctl command to retrieve today's system logs.
 - Event Filtering: The script filters these logs to focus on USB-related events, including connections, disconnections, errors, resets, and device information.